iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 What is the easiest first iOS app to build?

-A notes, habit tracker, or checklist app is a great first project: it teaches navigation, state, and local storage without complex APIs.
+A notes app, habit tracker, or checklist app is a great first project: it teaches navigation, state, and local storage without requiring complex backend work.

 Key iOS terms (quick glossary)